Jamón: Jamón serrano

 It is most precisely applied, though, to jamón produced from white and/or non-Ibérico breeds of pig.
 This is the most commonly produced and consumed range of jamón in Spain.
 The majority of jamones serranos are produced from a landrace breed of white pigs or from commercial breeds such as Duroc.
 Jamón serrano, described variously as jamón reserva, jamón curado, and jamón extra or any generic jamón nomenclature, is produced from compound-fed white pigs.

-Jamón serrano has TSG (Traditional Speciality Guaranteed) status in the EU and the UK.
+Jamón serrano has traditional speciality guaranteed (TSG) status in the EU and the UK.
 The TSG certification attests that a particular food product objectively possesses specific characteristics that differentiate it from all others in its category and that its raw materials, composition, or method of production have been consistent for a minimum of 30 years.

 Production

 Fresh hams are trimmed and cleaned, then stacked and covered with salt for about two weeks to draw off excess moisture and preserve the meat from spoiling.
 The salt is then washed off, and the hams are hung to dry for about six months.
 Finally, the hams are hung in a cool, dry place for six to 18 months, depending on the climate, as well as the size and type of ham being cured.
-The drying sheds (secaderos) are usually built at higher elevations, which is why the ham is called “mountain ham”.
+The drying sheds (secaderos) are usually built at higher elevations, which is why the ham is called "mountain ham".

 Jamón ibérico

 Pork products made from Iberian-breed pigs receive the ibérico/a denomination.
 As such, jamón ibérico is the dry-cured jamón produced from livestock of these breeds.
-Ibérico encompasses some of the most expensive ham produced in the world, and its fatty marbled texture has made it very popular as a delicacy, with a hard to fulfill global demand comparable to that of kobe beef.
+Ibérico encompasses some of the most expensive ham produced in the world, and its fatty marbled texture has made it very popular as a delicacy, with a hard-to-fulfill global demand comparable to that of kobe beef.

 Since jamón ibérico production and export is limited, buyer should beware and not fall victim of bait-and-switch or quality fraud similar to that of olive oil, since it has been estimated that a sizable portion of both local market and exports are not actually ibérico.
 Spain regulation defines trade labeling for all ibérico products.